 Alborz Province Iran Travel Guide

-For a 24-hour layover, focus on Karaj's urban core and immediate surroundings: explore Chamran Park, visit the Karaj Bazaar for lunch and culture, drive to Amir Kabir Dam for picturesque scenery, and enjoy dinner at a local restaurant.
+For a 24-hour layover, focus on Karaj's urban core and immediate surroundings: explore Chamran Park, visit the Karaj Bazaar for lunch and culture, drive to Amir Kabir Dam for picturesque scenery, and dine at a local restaurant.
 For a weekend getaway (2-3 days), Day 1: Karaj City Exploration (Chamran Park, Karaj Bazaar, Fardithe Palace of).
 Day 2: Mountain Escape (Chalus Road, Imamzadeh Hashem, mountain teahouse lunch).
 Day 3: Tehran Day Trip (metro to Golestan Palace, Grand Bazaar, museum).

 Discover Karaj through routes tailored to your specific interests.